lmolkova/correlation/http_protocol_proposal_v1.md

 ### Correlation Id
 Many applications and tracing systems implement single correlation id, identifying the whole operation through all services and client applications.
 Even though, root part of Request-Id may be used for this purpose, having additional field for correlation id could be more efficient for existing tracing systems and query tools.

-If implementation needs to pass such correaltion id, we ENCOURADGE it to use `Id` property in `Correlation-Context`.
+If implementation needs to pass such correlation id, we ENCOURADGE it to use `Id` property in `Correlation-Context`.

 Since it could be problematic to ensure client code always set correlation id (because it's done from browser or client application is hard to change), implementation MAY generate a new Id and add it to the `Correlation-Context` if it's not present in the incoming request, see [Root Parent Id Generation](#root-parent-id-generation) for generation considerations.